caolan/magery/README.md

 # Magery

-An easy-to-use JavaScript framework that can work with server-side rendering in any language.
+Easy-to-use JavaScript templates that can work with server-side rendering in any language.

-Magery uses HTML5 templates and JSON data to render the page.
+Magery uses HTML5 templates and JSON data to patch the DOM and update the page.
 On the server, these templates are simple enough to be rendered without a JavaScript runtime.
-On the client, they can be used to dynamically update the page simply by changing the JSON data.
+On the client, they can be used to dynamically update the page in response to JavaScript events.

 * [Aims](#aims)
 * [Download](#download)